Species: Brachionichthys hirsutus

 - Polychaete worm tubes

 After laying the eggs, the female stays with them and guards them until they hatch, 7 to 8 weeks later.
 The spotted handfish lacks the larval stage and hatchlings arise as fully formed, miniature adults (6 to 7 mm long), which move straight to the sea floor.
-The newborns appear to remain in the vicinity of spawning throughout their lives.
+The newborns appear to remain in the vicinity of spawning throughout their life.

 As shown in the video, the species is easily approached and photographed